Marta Fernández Miranda de Batista: Later life

 Following her husband's death Marta Fernández de Batista moved to West Palm Beach, Florida in the United States.
 She lived a quiet life in her home in the Palm Beach area during her later years, often giving to a number of medical charities.
 A major contributor to the Jackson Memorial Hospital in Miami, she purchased inscribed bricks at the hospital as part of a fundraiser.
 Batista's son Roberto later said in an interview that, "She was very private, almost reclusive, after my father died.
 She had a gift for charity, but she did it very privately."

 Death

 Marta's health began to decline after undergoing hip surgery in 1995.
-She died of Alzheimer's disease at her home in West Palm Beach on October 2, 2006, at the age of 82.
+She died of Alzheimer's disease at her home in West Palm Beach on October 2, 2006, at the age of 88.

 Marta was survived by four children whom she had with Fulgencio Batista (three sons and one daughter): Jorge Luis, Roberto Francisco, Fulgencio Jose and Marta Maluf Batista.
 Another son, Carlos Manuel, had died in 1969 of leukemia.

-Her funeral was held at St. Juliana Catholic Church in West Palm Beach, Florida and she was buried in Madrid, Spain, in the cemetery of La Almudena, along with her husband and son.
+Marta's funeral was held at St. Juliana Catholic Church in West Palm Beach, Florida and she was buried in Madrid, Spain, in the cemetery of La Almudena, along with her husband and son.